-The Walnut Creek Civic Arts Winter 2015 Class Catalog is now available!
+The Walnut Creek Civic Arts Fall 2015 Class Catalog is now available!

-Check out introductory ceramics, sculpture, raku, sodium vapor, handbuilding, art tiles and wall reliefs, functional pottery, and more.
+Check out introductory ceramics, sculpture, raku, sodium vapor, handbuilding, surface decoration, functional pottery, and more.

 Want to Know More?

 2015 Fall course schedule.

 Sign up for classes and workshops using EZReg!

 Sign-ups began August 10.
 It's not too late to register!

 The Walnut Creek Civic Arts Education Holiday Artists' Market is almost here!

 Huge Selection of Garden Art and Beautifully Hand Crafted Pottery!

 Select the perfect gift crafted by Clay Arts Guild members and CAE instructors.